Professor of Surgery, Institute of Cancer Research, Imperial College, London; England

 Jo Willett is a Research and Evaluation Facilitator for NHS England’s Sustainable Improvement team.
 She has commissioned and undertaken evaluation of improvement activities for over ten years in the public and private sectors.
 She is passionate about the role that robust research and evaluation activities can play in organisational decision making.

-Service Manager for Critical Care, Guy’s and St Thomas’ NHS Foundation Trust; England
+Deputy General Manager, Cardiovascular Services, Guy’s and St Thomas’ NHS Foundation Trust; England

 Chief Executive, Point of Care Foundation, England